TroyWilliams3687/documentos/en/documents/commands.md

 # Header Title {#sec:c9a-ad2-c7bb_0}
 ```

 The section attribute can be any random bit of text.
-By default, PANDOC will create a section attribute so that it can be used as an HTML anchor.
+By default, Pandoc will create a section attribute so that it can be used as an HTML anchor.
 However, the process does leave a bit to be desired and it is possible that duplicate headers can have nearly identical names.
 The idea is to provide a relatively unique id so that PDF and single HTML files will not have duplicate or nearly duplicate anchor names.
+It will also ensure that you can have consistent anchor names to target.

 The program will calculate the SHA256 hash of the relative file path (relative to the document root) and take the first 10 characters of it and assign that as the primary anchor id.
 In addition it will append an monotonic integer to the name to create a unique section id, at least unique within the document and a high probability within the system.